Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Scan Optimization for Searches with Flux-to-Voltage Amplifiers

 For a quantum-limited flux-to-voltage amplifier, the intrinsic damping of the input circuit is much greater than the damping due to the amplifier (equation (\ref{eq:IN_damp})) so that the resistance $R$ is solely the intrinsic resistance (dielectric losses, etc).
-As such, from this point, we ignore the amplifier-dependent damping.
+As such, from this point, we ignore the real part of the amplifier input impedance.
 We have lumped the imaginary part of the input impedance into the reactive part of the circuit impedance $L_{\rm IN}$.\footnote{We have implicitly assumed here that the magnitude of the imaginary part of the input impedance is small enough that it acts to reduce or increase the input coil inductance.
-A small reduction is commonplace; it represents the screening of the input inductance by the input loop in a practical flux-to-voltage amplifier.
-One usually does not need to consider a situation where the imaginary part of the input impedance is larger than the input coil impedance in magnitude. } Denoting the total circuit inductance as $L=L_{\rm IN} + L_{\rm PU}$, the resonance frequency of this circuit is $\nu_{r}=1/2\pi \sqrt{LC}$ and the quality factor is $Q(\nu_{r})=2\pi \nu_{r}L/R(\nu_{r})$.
+A small reduction is commonplace; it represents the screening of the input inductance by the input loop in a practical flux-to-voltage amplifier. } Denoting the total equivalent-circuit inductance as $L=L_{\rm IN} + L_{\rm PU}$, the resonance frequency of this circuit is $\nu_{r}=1/2\pi \sqrt{LC}$ and the quality factor is $Q(\nu_{r})=2\pi \nu_{r}L/R(\nu_{r})$.
 We have denoted the quality factor as a function of resonance frequency because in general, the loss may vary as we tune the resonator.
-For quantum-limited flux-to-voltage amplifiers, unlike quantum-limited scattering mode amplifier, the internal quality factor and overall quality factor are approximately the same, so we use the two interchangeably.
+For quantum-limited flux-to-voltage amplifiers, unlike quantum-limited scattering-mode amplifiers, the internal quality factor and overall quality factor are approximately the same, so we use the two interchangeably.
 This is due to the fundamentally different damping properties of the quantum-limited amplifiers, as dictated by the input impedance.
 For frequencies $|\nu -\nu_{r}| \ll \nu_{r}$, we may then write the impedance as